keithasaurus/koda-validate/README.md

 assert exactly_5_validator("hmm") == Err(["expected exactly 5 (int)"])

 ```
-Koda Validate is intended to be extendable enough to validate any type of value.
+Koda Validate is intended to be extendable enough to validate any type of data.

 ## Validation Errors

 As mentioned above, errors are returned as data as part of normal control flow.
+The contents of all returned `Err`s
-All errors from built-in validators in
-Koda Validate are JSON/YAML serializable.
-(However, should you build your own custom validators, there is no contract
+from built-in validators in Koda Validate are JSON/YAML serializable.
+(However, should you build your own custom
-enfocing that constraint.)
-Here are a few examples of the kinds of errors you can expect to see.
+validators, there is no contract enforcing that constraint.)
+Here are a few examples of the kinds of errors you can
+expect to see out of the box.

 ```python
 from dataclasses import dataclass